AlvaroMoreno39/web-security-lab/README.md

 The goal of this project is to understand:
 - why web vulnerabilities occur
 - their real-world impact

+## Disclaimer
+This project is for educational purposes only.
+All vulnerabilities are demonstrated in a local and controlled environment.
+Do not use these techniques on systems you do not own or have permission to test.

 - and how to mitigate them properly

 This repository documents my learning process as I build a strong foundation